cran/cobalt/README.md

 `CBPS`, and `Matching`.
 To examine how `bal.tab()` integrates with these packages and others, see the help file for `bal.tab()` with `?bal.tab`, which links to the methods used for each package.
 Each page has examples of how `bal.tab()` is used with the package.
-There are also four vignette detailing the use of `cobalt`, which can be accessed with `browseVignettes("cobalt")`: one for basic uses of `cobalt`, one for the use of `cobalt` with additional packages, one for the use of `cobalt` with multiply imputed and/or clustered data, one for the use of `cobalt` with longitudinal treatments.
+There are also five vignettes detailing the use of `cobalt`, which can be accessed with `browseVignettes("cobalt")`: one for basic uses of `cobalt`, one for the use of `cobalt` with additional packages, one for the use of `cobalt` with multiply imputed and/or clustered data, one for the use of `cobalt` with longitudinal treatments, and one for the use of `cobalt` to generate publication-ready plots.
 Currently, `cobalt` is compatible with output from `MatchIt`, `twang`, `Matching`, `optmatch`, `CBPS`, `ebal`, `WeightIt`, and `designmatch`, as well as data not processed through these packages.